westcoastcode-se/gohtml/README.md

 # gohtml

 A functional low-latency HTML components renderer.

 All HTML tags are prefixed with `h` and all attributes are prefixed with `a`.

-## What isn't this framework?

 This framework is a functional library built using generic functions.
 It allows for combining nodes in a tree-like structure using function calls.
 Though, as a side effect of the design of this framework, if you want to put attributes